paluh/ansible-augeas/README.md

 ansible-augeas
 ==============

-Augeas module which exposes simple API for `match`, `set` and `rm` operations.
-You can execute commands one by one or in chunk.
+Augeas module which exposes simple API for `match`, `set`, `rm` and `ins` operations.
+Additionally it allows lens loading through `transform` operation.
+You can execute commands one by one or in chunk (some of them are probably sensible only in bulk mode e.g. `ins` and `transform`).

 Requirements:
   - augeas